 During the 30 days of your digital declutter, you’re supposed to take a break from optional technologies in your life.
 This includes apps, websites, and related digital tools that are delivered through a computer screen or a mobile phone and are meant to either entertain, inform, or connect you.

-A borderline case is television, or streaming netflix and it’s equivalents
+A borderline case is a television, or streaming Netflix and it’s equivalents

 My general heuristic is the following: Consider the technology optional unless its temporary removal would harm or significantly disrupt the daily operation of your professional or personal life

 During this month-long process, you must aggressively explore higher-quality activities to fill in the time left vacant by the optional technologies you’re avoiding.
 This period should be one of strenuous activity and experimentation.

 Remember that the goal is not to simply give yourself a break from technology, but to instead spark a permanent transformation of your digital life.